proxer/ProxerAndroid/README.md

 ```

 This app offers two variants to build: `debug` and `release`.<br>
-It is strongly advertised to only use the `release` variant as it is faster and does not log any information.
+It is strongly recommended to use the `release` variant as it is faster and does not log data.

-Before building, you have to [generate a key](https://developer.android.com/studio/publish/app-signing.html#generate-key) for signing the app if you have none yet.<br>
+Before building, [generate a key](https://developer.android.com/studio/publish/app-signing.html#generate-key) for signing the app if you have none yet.<br>
 Add these fields to your `secrets.properties` file:

 ```